santhoshgits/MAPP-3D/README.md

 File 'align_output.txt' is a tab separated data containing MAPP scores and residue-residue correspondance for all combinations of site pairs as specified in file 'PairList.txt' for which the coordinate is present in the folder 'ATP'

-><span style="color:red">  @icon-info-circle To find representative for the ATP binding site, any clustering algorithm can be used.
+><span style="color:red"> To find representative for the ATP binding site, any clustering algorithm can be used.
 Here we pick one representative based on number connections with the other ATP sites after imposing a MAPP score cutoff of M-dist-min > 0.6 and M-dist-max > 0.4.</span>

 NOTE: The nature of binding site varies from ligands to ligands.
 Hence it is advisable to first analyse the site network and pick the correct representative.